gladcolor/tweet_download/README.md

 # tweet_download

-This program downloads tweets from Twitter APIs(v2) using an Academic development accounts.
+This program downloads tweets from Twitter APIs(v2) using Academic development accounts.
 All returned information are stored.

 There are four folders to store download tweets: